keharaw/Gayta-Science/index.md

-*Idil Balci, Kehara Warnakulasuriya, and Jessy Yang*
+*by Idil Balci, Kehara Warnakulasuriya, and Jessy Yang*

 ## Introduction